Adaptive Off-Policy Inference for M-Estimators Under Model Misspecification

 \section{Problem Setup}

 We assume a stochastic bandit environment in which features $X_{t} \in \mathbb{R}$ are observed in each round $t\in [T]$.
-After observing the feature, an analyst chooses an action $A_{t}$ from a set of actions $\mathcal{A}$.
-For simplicity, we assume $\mathcal{A} := \{1,...,K\}$ is a finite set of $K$ possible discrete actions.
+After observing a feature, an analyst chooses an action $A_{t}$ from a finite set of $K$ actions $\mathcal{A}:= \{1,...,K\}$.
 After selecting an action, an outcome $Y_{t}$ is observed.
-We denote $\{(Y_{t}(a)) : a \in \mathcal{A}\}$ to be the counterfactual outcome had the analyst chosen $a$ in round $t$, regardless of the actual action taken.
+We denote $Y_{t}(a)$, where $a \in \mathcal{A}$, to be the counterfactual result had the analyst chosen $a$ in round $t$, regardless of the actual action taken.
 We assume that the joint distribution of features and potential outcomes is independent and identically distributed across time.

 \begin{assumption} $\{(X_{t}, Y_{t}(1), \ldots, Y_t(K))\}_{t=1}^{T} \overset{\mathrm{iid}}{\sim} \mathcal{P}$ . \end{assumption}